NaClSSS/NVB/documents/manual.md

   - `cell_size`: `Tuple`.
 The size of each word.
 If specified, the `size` of view will be invalid.
   - `orient`: `str`, it can be `horizontal` or `vertical`, representing the orient of the words.
 ### ParallelCoordinate
-This view class defines brush event.
+This view class defines the brush event.
 - `def __init__(...):`
   - `data`: `Type.Matrix` with shape `(n, m)`. `n` represents the number of lines, and `m` represents the steps of each line.
   - `x_titles`: `Type.Vector`.
 The texts displayed on the x-axis.